ooni/probe-engine/CONTRIBUTING.md

 ## Code testing requirements

-Make sure all tests pass with `go test ./...` run from the top-level directory.
+Make sure all tests pass with `go test -race ./...` run from the top-level directory of this repository.

 ## Writing a new OONI experiment